rackerlabs/understack/components/10-keystone/README.md

     | kubectl -n openstack apply -f -
 ```

-At this point Keystone will go through some initialization and start uo.
+At this point Keystone will go through some initialization and start up.

 ## Validating Keystone